-The card reader is fairly small measuring 7cm (2.5″) by 7cm, is very well built and has a really strong magnet which will stick to any metal enclosure which is a really nice touch.
+The card reader is fairly small measuring 7cm (2.5″) by 7cm, is very well built, and has a really strong magnet that will stick to any metal enclosure which is a really nice touch.

 The card slots are a bit too close to each other in our view and the unit is just a little bit too short to be really comfortable to take out the cards comfortably but this is a minor nuisance.

 On the back of the unit, you have a single USB-C connector and the unit comes with two cables – UBS-C to USB-C and USB-C to USB-A as well as a nice metal plate with the ProGrade logo.

 For our testing, we got two of ProGrade’s fastest SD cards – 64GB and 128GB versions of the company’s SDXC UHS-II, V90 cards with a rated read speed of 250MB/s and write speed of 200MB/s with a minimum guaranteed transfer speed of 90MB/s.
 We also used two of our SanDisk UHS-I and UHS-II cards and our beloved, but aging, Lexar UHS-I USB 3.0 SD/CF reader for comparison.